timryanb/OpenAeroStruct/openaerostruct/docs/user_reference/mesh_surface_dict.rst

       - 0.12
       -
       - Thickness-over-chord ratio of airfoil provided for the wingbox cross-section.
+    * - strength_factor _for_upper_skin
+      - 1.0
+      -
+      - A factor to adjust the yield strength of the upper skin relative to the lower skin.
     * - data_x_upper
       - 1D ndarray
       -